Adult Admission for Veterans

 Explore the information below to discover the outstanding programs of study Otterbein has to offer and to learn more about your veteran’s educational benefits and the many resources available to military veterans on campus.

-The Yellow Ribbon Program expands the Post-9/11 Veterans Educational Assistance Act of 2008, which pays up to the highest public in-state undergraduate tuition for eligible veterans, by working with participating institutions to cover tuition costs higher than the state school fees.
+Otterbein is a proud participant in The Yellow Ribbon Program.
+The Yellow Ribbon Program can help pay for higher out-of-state, private school, foreign school, or graduate school tuition and fees that the Post-9/11 GI Bill doesn’t cover if you are receiving the Post-9/11 GI Bill® (Chapter 33) at 100%.
 The Office of Veteran’s Affairs will pay a portion of a veteran’s tuition and Otterbein will provide a grant to pay the remaining amount, allowing eligible veterans to attend tuition free.

 In addition, eligible dependents will receive a monthly housing allowance and an annual books and supplies stipend.
 Service members enrolled in the Post-9/11 GI Bill program may also transfer unused education benefits to their spouses or children.